mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

     });
 ```

-You can also define providers in the module `config` method if you need more flexibility:
+You can also define providers in the module `config` function if you need more flexibility:

 ```js
 module('myModule', []).